blueripple/blueripple-research/br-2021-NewMaps/posts/PA_Congressional/inputs/post_daveModelTable.md

 [TXPost]: https://blueripple.github.io/research/NewMaps/TX_Congressional/post.html

-## 4. Coda #1: Demographics of new vs. old NC districts
+## 4. Coda #1: Demographics of new vs. old PA districts
-One thing we haven’t seen discussed very much is how redistricting in NC has changed the demographics in each district.
+One thing we haven’t seen discussed very much is how redistricting in PA has changed the demographics in each district.
 As a way of putting the demographic model results in context, let’s look at the underlying population two different ways:

-- The first chart below shows each of NC’s proposed 2022 districts, with the population broken down by race/ethnicity (Black, Hispanic, Asian, White-non-Hispanic and other) and education (college graduate and non-college graduate).
+- The first chart below shows each of PA’s proposed 2022 districts, with the population broken down by race/ethnicity (Black, Hispanic, Asian, White-non-Hispanic and other) and education (college graduate and non-college graduate).